SalishSeaCast/SalishSeaNowcast/docs/deployment/skookum_salish.rst

 Python Packages
 ===============

-The Python packages that the system depends on are installed in a conda environment with:
+The Python packages that the system depends on are installed in conda environments.

+For the :kbd:`SalishSeaNowcast` automation system:

 .. code-block:: bash